 These are false efficiencies because we all know that learning organizations become more efficient, prosperous, and self-reliant than dumb organizations that scrape by repeating past behaviours while the world changes around them.
-As Pallotta points out, we get uncomfortable when a non-profit succeeds too well, and when they start to register budget surpluses, tax officials and many supporters become suspicious.
-Instead of incentivizing this success and the enhanced capacity and quality of community service this enables, the tendency is to limit support and restrict their latitude, and hinder them with copious amounts of reporting.
+As Pallotta points out, we get uncomfortable when a non-profit succeeds too well.
+When they start to register budget surpluses, tax officials and many supporters become suspicious.
+Instead of incentivizing success and the enhanced capacity and quality of community service it enables, the tendency is to limit support, restrict their latitude, and hinder them with copious amounts of reporting.

 Imagine if new business startups didn’t have any capital to risk on the years of operation required to achieve profitability, or if a new government agency, like an academic institute, was expected to have an immediate impact with no guarantee of sufficient or sustainable funding.
-We’d all still be farmers, lumberjacks, and fishers in this country.
+We’d all still be farmers, lumberjacks, and fishermen.
 Yet that is the condition in which we keep our third sector, despite the rising importance of non-profits in our communities and economies.

 There are solutions to the real estate problem.
 There has to be because attitudes aren’t changing fast enough in response to people like Pallotta, Mujica, Dhami, and others who have noted the inadvertent ways in which our tax rules and funding habits have hamstrung charities and hampered their maturation into strong, sustainable corporations.